w00tl00ps/biomarker-search/README.md

 ### MongoDB Data Structure Format

 The data is currently stored in the following format.
-(Not all fields are currently being usd in the app).
+(Not all fields are currently being used in the app).

 ```json
 {